lenards/geospatial-demo/README.md

 ## Installation

-You will need [node.js](http://nodejs.org) and MongoDB to run the demo server.
-Make sure to have at least version 2.0 of MongoDB as the UlmApi bus stop example data will contain [multi-location documents](http://docs.mongodb.org/manual/core/geospatial-indexes/#multi-location-documents).
+You will need [node.js](http://nodejs.org) and Cassandra to run the demo server.

 You can install the demo server via:

 	npm install